opsmatic/puppet-opsmatic/README.md

 * The Opsmatic Beta repository is configured in your hosts package manager.
 * An update is triggered.
-* The latest version of the Opsmatic agent or Puppet reporter is installed and started.
+* The latest version of the Opsmatic agent or Puppet Reporter is installed and started.

-If you ever want to purge the Opsmatic agent or the Puppet reporter from your hosts:
+If you ever want to purge the Opsmatic agent or the Puppet Reporter from your hosts:

     class { 'opsmatic::puppet_reporter':
       ensure => 'absent';